What tests might I have at the GP surgery?

 Your GP may ask you for a urine sample to check for blood or any infection that could be causing your symptoms.
 You may need to give more than one sample.
 If you have an infection your GP will give you a course of antibiotics.

 You may be offered a blood test to check your kidneys are working properly.
 You may also be offered a prostate specific antigen (PSA) blood test.
 PSA is a protein produced by cells in your prostate.
 If the PSA level is raised, there may be a problem with your prostate.
 An enlarged prostate can cause the amount of PSA in your blood to rise.
-Age, infection, inflammation and prostate cancer can also make your PSA level rise.
+A urine infection, inflammation and prostate cancer can also make your PSA level rise.

 Your GP may examine your abdomen (stomach area) and penis.
 They may also feel your prostate through the wall of the back passage (rectum).
 This is called a digital rectal examination (DRE).